CIS-566-2018/homework-4-l-systems-githublsx/README.md

 	* Lightvecz: Directionz of Direction light
 	* Lightlerp: Lerp between point and direction light vec
 	* Lightambient: Add ambient to the color
-* Load Scene: Remember to press load scene to regenerate the tree after modifying the attributes!
+* Generate: Remember to press Generate to regenerate the tree after modifying the attributes!

 ### More screenshots